- The printing process is blocked by a system issue, prompting the Printer in an error state message.

 3. Reinstall the printer driver

-- Click on Devices and Printers
+- Click on View devices and printers.

-- After the PC reboots, it should automatically detect and install your printer, if not, unplug it and plug it back again.
+- After the PC reboots, it should automatically detect and install your printer.
+If not, unplug it and plug it back again.

 5. Update Windows

-If you liked this article, leave a comment in the comment section below.
+We hope that our solutions helped you fix this printer issue.
+If you liked this article, feel free to leave a comment in the comment section below.